 Lack of elements of chance?
 You are not on the safe path!

-In relation to the above, an interesting case law has been proliferating on the qualification of live poker tournaments as skill games rather than gambling, if some conditions are met.
-And the same reasoning might be applicable to eSports under certain circumstances.
+In relation to the above, interesting case law has been increasing on the qualification of live poker tournaments as skill games rather than gambling, if there are some conditions.
+And the same reasoning might apply to eSports under certain circumstances.

 Watch payments and winnings

-Most of the discussions around the qualification of social games, including eSports, concern the presence of any amount to be paid in order to play and the type of winning to be awarded.
+Most of the discussions around the qualification of social games, including eSports, concern the presence of any amount to be paid to play and the winning to be awarded.

-If players are paying in cash in order to participate to an eSport tournament which contains elements of chance and obtain a winning in cash or in kind with economic value, the game might be considered gambling.
-On the contrary, if the winning sits within the game and players are only allowed to pass for instance to the next stage of a tournament where they will not win anything other than the possibility to continue playing, it might be argued that that no gambling rules or prize promotions regulations apply and this is a mere social game.
+If players are paying in cash to participate in an eSports tournament which contains elements of chance and obtain a winning in cash or in kind with economic value, the game might be considered gambling.
+On the contrary, if the winning sits within the game and players are only allowed to pass for instance to the next stage of a tournament where they will not win anything other than the possibility to continue playing, it might be argued that no gambling rules or prize promotions regulations apply and this is a mere social game.

 Are bets on eSports gambling?

-As I mentioned in this article, bets on eSports with cash winnings fall under gambling regulations.
+As I mentioned in the article “eSports betting live in Italy“, bets on eSports with cash winnings fall under gambling regulations.

 But, what about bets on eSports with prizes in kind?
-In such case the response is not unique since this conduct might amount to a mere prize promotion, but authorities might also try to argue that this is a solution aimed at by-passing gambling regulations.
+In such a case, the response is not unique since this conduct might amount to a mere prize promotion, but authorities might also try to argue that this is a solution aimed at by-passing gambling regulations.

-This is a very hot topic at the moment and you can read on the same topic “eSports – The next big thing in the Italian gaming market?“.
-Also, if you found this article interesting, share it on your favourite social media and register to our newsletter.
-Also don’t forget to try Prisca our GDPR chatbot described HERE
+eSports are a very hot topic at the moment, and you can read on the same topic “eSports – The next big thing in the Italian gaming market?” and our book “Legal Challenges of eSports“.